The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Bourbon County?

-Bourbon County, Kansas has 2 public high schools, along with 1 middle schools and 3 elementary schools.
+Bourbon County, Kansas has 2 public high schools, serving approximately 756 students.

 What is the largest school district in Bourbon County?